SBZed/React-Tutorial/Readme.md

 );
 ```

--   5. `window.__REDUX_DEVTOOLS_EXTENSION__`: this is for checking values for different states in chrome dev tool.
+-   5. `window.__REDUX_DEVTOOLS_EXTENSION__`: this is for checking values for different states in the chrome dev tool.
--   Now is time to give access of state to all over app (refer below code). using Provider we pass store data to App.
+-   Now is time to give access of state to all over the app (refer below code). using Provider we pass store data to App.

 ```js
 import { Provider } from 'react-redux';